hardwario/website/content/projects/smart-washing-machine.en.md

 In this project, you will learn to set up the box so that it recognizes when the washing machine is finished and sends a notification to the mobile. 📱 👈

 All you need is the box with the button and the USB dongle.
-You will be all set with the basic BigClown kit - the [Starter Kit](https://shop.hardwario.com/starter-kit/).
+You will be all set with the basic HARDWARIO kit - the [Starter Kit](https://shop.hardwario.com/starter-kit/).

 {{< modules >}}